Talk Back and You're Dead: Plot

+Top tells his parents that he has a girlfriend and he will invite her for tomorrow's dinner.
+Top picks up Samantha from school and brings her to his house but the dinner ends up with Top and his father arguing about the death of Top's mother.
+Top breaks up with Samantha because she was too perfect for him, but Samantha has already fallen in love with him and is badly hurt by the breakup.
+Samantha is abducted by the rival gang but Top and his gang arrive at their hideout and overpower the other gang.
+Samantha calls Top an ex-convict but later invites Top to a date to make peace again.
+However Top humiliates Samantha in front of everyone, but later apologises, confessing his true feelings for Samantha and they become official lovers.
+But Samantha's cousin Lee tells Top that Samantha is bound to a fixed marriage and he can never marry her.

-With no other options, Top and Samantha decide to live-in, far away from their families.
-They stay in Top's beach house for several days.
-Red and the rest of the gang arrives at the beach house as Red had a plan.
-Red told Samantha that her parents knows where she is and they intend to sue Top of kidnapping and rape since Samantha is still a minor that will cause a huge issue between the Perez and the Pendleton Group of Companies.
-Samantha decides to go home in order to save Top from being jailed.
-Back at home, Samantha's parents were so upset for what she has done and her parents told her that Top was ex-convicted for kidnapping.
-Shocked, Samantha confronts Top about it but she was surprised when he admits it.
-She also learns that the person he kidnapped was his girlfriend, who turns out to be his half-sister.
-She admits to Samantha that Top actually helped her to escape from his abusive father.
-Upset of what she heard, she goes to see Top at his mother's tombstone to apologize and Top introduces Samantha to his mother.
+With no other options, Top and Samantha decide to live far away from their families, staying in Top's beach house for several days.
+Red and the rest of the gang arrive and Red tells Samantha that her parents know where she is and intend to sue Top for kidnapping and rape since Samantha is still a minor.
+Samantha decides to go home to save Top from being jailed.
+Back at home, Samantha's parents tell her that Top was jailed for kidnapping.
+Shocked, Samantha confronts Top but is surprised when he admits it, telling her that the person he kidnapped was his girlfriend, who also turned out to be his half-sister.
+Top actually helped her to escape from their abusive father.
 Samantha discovers that Lee and his parents lied to him because they want her to marry another man.

-The Perez family celebrated a special night announcing the marriage of their only heir, Samantha, to the eldest sibling of the Dela Cruz family, Red.
-Top goes to the party with blonde hair and hears that Samantha and Red are getting married.
-Samantha, mad that she will marry her boyfriend's best friend, tries to convince Red to refuse the marriage, as an angry Top confronts Red because of his betrayal to him.
-Samantha asks him to leave, with her ending up their relationship because no one can do anything.
-Samantha was told by her parents that they will be leaving for France together with Red.
-At St. Celestine, the Lucky 13 gang tells Samantha that Top is waiting outside before playing a live song performance.
-She goes outside and sees Top at his car apologizing that she can't do anything about the marriage but she still loves him promising that she will be back for him and Top replied to her that he is willing to wait for the day she returns and they kiss under the fireworks.
+The Perez family celebrate the announcement of the marriage of their only heir, Samantha, to the eldest sibling of the Dela Cruz family, Red.
+Samantha, mad that she will have to marry her boyfriend's best friend, tries to convince Red to refuse the marriage.
+An angry Top confronts Red because of his betrayal of him, but Samantha asks Top to leave, ending their relationship because Samantha's parents are taking her and Red to France.
+Samantha later apologises to Top that she can't do anything about the marriage but says she still loves him, promising that she will come back for him.
+Top tells her that he is willing to wait for the day she returns and they kiss under fireworks.